Graduating students

 Convocation is a special time to celebrate all of your achievements with family and friends.

+Ceremonies will be livestreamed and available for family and friends.
 We look forward to seeing you at your ceremony.

 Graduation student with President and Vice Chancellor

-Are you eligible to graduate and attend convocation?
+Am I eligible to graduate and attend convocation?

 Graduand is the term used to address a student who is about to graduate or receive a degree.
 A graduate is a student who has received a degree or diploma.

-Although your requirements have been completed, you become a graduate on the day your degree or diploma is conferred by Senate; this is the date that will be on your transcript, degree, and/or diploma.
+Although your requirements have been completed, you become a graduate on the day your degree or diploma is conferred by Senate; this is the date that will be on your transcript, degree and/or diploma.

-Your ceremony date is the date we will celebrate you and your achievements, both in-person and live stream.
+Your ceremony date is the date we will celebrate you and your achievements, both in-person and livestream.
 To determine your ceremony date, find your faculty and degree in the list of ceremony dates and times.